7890/shout/README.md

            print the characters in plain spf mode

        --single
-           output one character per line
+           output one character per line (can’t be combined with --fill and --indent)

+       --header
+           add //<codepoint dec> header per character. (works only in combination with --single)

        --ppm
            output as (colored) ppm image skeleton with placeholders for _WIDTH_ _HEIGHT_ (also see: ishout wrapper, --img)

+       --indent <x>
+           indent <x> pixels on every line (extend at left side)

        --left <x>
            trim (extend or cut) at left edge of a character